Raghunandana/angularui/README.md

 # angularui
-Angular application for the displaying a the spells
+Angular application for displaying the spells